The Artists of Kolori LAB Designs

 Jacket Dress with Arzú's painting

 Latitudes Series Painting

 Artistic director of Women for the Arts in Honduras (MUA), Bayardo Blandino has been a significant influence in the promotion of the arts in Honduras together with the Kolori designer Bonnie Castañeda.
-He recently received a grant from the Getty Foundation to attend the Annual Conference of the International Committee for Museum and Collections of Modern Art (CIMAM 2019), which will take place in November in Sydney, Australia.
+He received a grant from the Getty Foundation to attend the Annual Conference of the International Committee for Museum and Collections of Modern Art (CIMAM 2019), which took place in Sydney, Australia.
 His contemporary pieces from the series Latitudes are featured in Kolori’s designs.

 Jacket with images by Blandino from the series Latitudes